Mari Wirth

 Reconnect with nature and us, human.

-And yet nature is vulnerable.
+And yet nature is resilient.

 These two artworks, in the forms of 2D & 3D, are about a story of a young oak tree which sees its surrounded life after 200 years from now on.